aai-institute/pyDVL/docs/value/the-core.md

 ## Exact Least Core

-This first algorithm is just a verbatim implementation of the definition.
+This first algorithm is just a verbatim implementation of the definition, in [compute_least_core_values][pydvl.value.least_core.compute_least_core_values].
-As such it returns as exact a value as the utility function allows (see what this means in [Problems of Data Values][problems-of-data-values]).
+It computes all constraints for the linear problem by evaluating the utility on every subset of the training data, and returns as exact a value as the utility function allows (see what this means in [Problems of Data Values][problems-of-data-values]).

 ```python
 from pydvl.value import compute_least_core_values